Brand New Colors Start with Systems Grounding →

 Decision, Signal, Capability + Ownership Sessions

 Working sessions through the remaining architecture domains.
 You bring the operating intelligence.
 We bring the structural encoding.
-These sessions are working conversations, not interviews.

 4